huntergps/handbook-docs/Fuse/06 - Data Binding.md

 ## $(WhileCount) and $(WhileEmpty)

-You can act on the count of a collection:
+You can act on the number of items in a collection:

 	<Each Items="{friends}">
 		<!-- ...
 List friend ... -->